1990 Kansas City Chiefs season: Season notes

 On December 9, the Chiefs had two big fourth-down calls and scored two touchdowns.
 Chiefs coach Marty Schottenheimer let his team make two big plays that ultimately led to Kansas City's 31–20 win over the Denver Broncos, which clinched a playoff spot.

 The first big play was a fourth-and-goal at the Denver 1-yard line, and Barry Word carried the ball into the end zone to give the Chiefs a 17–13 lead.
 The second fourth-down attempt resulted in a 27-yard touchdown pass from Steve DeBerg to Robb Thomas and put the game away in the fourth quarter.
 DeBerg passed for 254 yards and three touchdowns in the game.
 Kansas City trailed 13–10 at the half but scored 21 second-half points to take control of the game.

 The win improved their record to 9–4 and control of the AFC West Race.
 However, the next week the Chiefs lost to Houston, putting the Raiders Back into First place.
 The Chiefs won their next game at San Diego to Clinch an AFC playoff spot.
 The Chiefs then defeated the Chicago Bears 21-19 to finish 11–5, the team's best record since 1971.
 The Raiders held onto first winning in the final week.
 Defense carried the Chiefs to the playoffs thanks to Pro Bowlers Derrick Thomas, Albert Lewis and Kevin Ross.

-Next was the Miami Dolphins in the AFC Wild-Card Playoff Game, a game they would lead 16-3 only to go on to lose, 17–16.
-Kicker Nick Lowery Missed a 52-yard FG in the final seconds that would have won the game.
+Next was the Miami Dolphins in the AFC Wild-Card Playoff Game, which the team led 16-3 but lost 17–16.
+Kicker Nick Lowery missed a 52-yard FG in the final seconds that would have won the game.